-Campus Reps can provide important leadership on campuses.
-Committee Recommendation: X Concurrence □Non-concurre nce Convention Decision: □Carried □Defeated □Referred RESOLUTION #12 SUBMITTED BY CUPE ONTARIO SOCIAL SERVICE V VORKERS COORDI NATING COMMITTEE CUPE Ontario will: Work with CUPE National to representation and for local effect representing all its me leadership represent ation at the upcomin • With the co-operation of CUI presentation of recommendating tragedies in the future. - Because: CUPE Ontario and CU members across all s clear commitment to supporting CUPE an underfunded socia tragic consequences, al service system wit such as the death o h strained resources f a child; can and does result in the incarceration of another person with severe mental health issues has resulted in tragic loss and grief for the families affected, and extreme traumatization for those Child Protection Workers directly involved and a greater systemic effect across all social service sectors; the upcoming coroner's inquest has been called to investigate and recommend systemic changes; CUPE has requested and been granted standing in the process to provide support for its members and offer recommendations in order to effect positive change across all CASs.
-Committee Recommendation: X Concurrence □Non-concurre nce Convention Decision: □ Carried □Defeated □Referred
+- Ontario and CUPE National have a clear commitment to supporting its members across all sectors; - an underfunded social service system with strained resources can and does result in tragic consequences such as the death of a child; - the incarceration of another with severe mental health issues and this has resulted in the tragic loss and grief for these families and resulted in the extreme traumatization for those Child Protection Workers directly involved and the greater systemic effect across all social service sectors; - the upcoming Coroner's Inquest has been called to investigate and recommend systemic changes; - CUPE has requested and been granted standing in the process to provide support for its members and offer recommendations in order to effect positive change across all CAS's.

-RESOLUTION #13 SUBMITTED BY CUPE ONTARIO SOCIAL SERVICE WORKERS COORDINATING COMMITTEE
+RESOLUTION # SUBMITTED BY CUPE ONTARIO SOCIAL SERVICES COORDINATING COMMITTEE

-- Provide the resources necessary to build a community social services public awareness campaign that will: - Put pressure on all three levels of government to recognize and adequately fund the sector in order to address the long-standing funding challenges of this sector; - Show respect for the quality of services and supports provided by the workers in this sector; - Provide a funding framework that addresses the needs of Community Social Service Agencies and the staff responsible for the delivery of vital community social services; - Facilitate the development of a coordinated bargaining strategy for community social service agencies.
+Provide the resources necessary to build a community social services public awareness campaign that will;

+Put pressure on all three levels of government to recognize and adequately fund the sector in order to address the long standing funding challenges of this sector;

+Show respect for the quality of services and supports provided by the workers in this sector;

+Provide a funding framework that addresses the needs of Community Social Service Agencies and the staff responsible for the delivery of vital community social services;

+Facilitate the development of a coordinated bargaining strategy for community social service agencies.

-• The recession means more Ontario families and individuals are dependent on Community Social Service Agencies for services such as housing, meal programs, job training and programs for children, youth, families and seniors.
+• The recession means more Ontario families and individuals are dependent on Community Social Service Agencies for services such as housing, meal programs, job training, programs for children, youth, families and seniors.